hammyhamza/Livecenter-Doc/README.md

 }
 ```
 #### **Change
- > Details of the match can be accessed by passing the id of the selected match from the list of matches which was return in `getMatchList` function.
+ > Details of the match can be accessed by passing the id of the selected match which was selected by the User.

- > matchData is a [MatchData](https://football.newsroom.co/sdk/ios/Classes/MatchData.html) object.
+ > matchData is a [MatchData](https://football.newsroom.co/sdk/ios/Classes/MatchData.php) object.

 ##### Load Match Goals